EVerest/everest-core/lib/everest/ocpp/config/v16_to_v2_mapping.md

 This documents how OCPP 1.6 configuration keys map to the OCPP 2.x Device Model.

 It is intended as a **human-readable reference** for integrators and maintainers.
-The implementation in code (for example `known_keys` conversion logic and patching behavior) remains authoritative.
+The implementation in code (for example `known_keys` conversion logic and patching behaviour) remains authoritative.

 ## Core Profile